ETO Logo

 Citation rating

-• A cluster's citation rating is equal to the average citation percentile of articles in the cluster from the past 5 years.
+• A cluster's citation rating is equal to the average citation percentile of articles in the cluster published in the past 5 years.

 Growth rating